h4ckyou/h4ckyou.github.io/posts/ctf/perfectr00t24/solution.md

 Ok great, this is a shellcoding challenge but with a twist

-The twist is that we can't directly set the value at `steer` specified at `idx` to the byte we want
+The twist is that we can't directly set the value at `steer[idx]` to the byte we want

 But notice that we can control the index by using option 1 or 2 and that even if we can't directly control the byte at that index we can make use of option 3 to 6 to set it to what we want